RunDevelopment/RunDevelopment.github.io/posts/internal features.md

 ## Notes

-Notes and side notes can be added like this:
+Notes can be added like this:

 ```md
 <div class="info">